Marcello Ferrada de Noli: Political activism

+1973 Chilean coup d'état

+In "Story of a Death Foretold: The Coup against Salvador Allende, 11 September 1973", historian Oscar Guardiola-Rivera reports that Marcello Ferrada and other members of the MIR "launched resistance operations on the night of 11 September" in the town of Concepción.

 After the aborted MIR resistance to the military in Concepción ensuing the 1973 Chilean coup d'état, Ferrada de Noli was captured and held prisoner in Quiriquina Island.
-In a photo of the epoch in newspaper La Tercera, he appeared among prisoners described as "extremists that have attacked the military forces with fire weapons".
+Alongside the imprisonment, the military terminated his professorship at Concepción University.
+In a photo of the epoch in newspaper La Tercera, Ferrada de Noli appeared among prisoners described as "extremists that have attacked the military forces with fire weapons".